jayasree83/Airflow_Orchestration/README.md

 ![image](https://github.com/user-attachments/assets/2c26e33a-a44d-456c-99e2-1f0472ed45ab)

-# Access Airflow
+# Accessing Airflow
-Airflow is in a virtual environment on EC2 instance.
+Airflow is installed on an EC2 instance within a virtual environment.
 Once airflow is installed, it gives user credentials to login to airflow.

 ![image](https://github.com/user-attachments/assets/9b9d445a-d95e-4950-9a02-a170d1720710)

-Airflow can be launched with "instance-ipaddress":8080 (or a port that is configured in inbound rules)
+Airflow can be launched with `http://<EC2-Instance-IP>:8080` (or a port that is configured in inbound rules)

 ![image](https://github.com/user-attachments/assets/5313922e-9e13-475e-a3f7-380c994b9458)